ninest/NSR/src/content/articles/basic-military-training.md

 ## Enlistment tips

 ### Before enlistment
 - Get a haircut prior to enlistment: you likely won't get much time to shower after the haircut in Tekong.
 Ask your barber for the "zero" cut, and remember to get it done not more than a day or two before enlistment.
 If your commanders think your hair is too long, you'll waste $2.
+While others are getting their hair cut, you can do whatever you want like use the toilet or start unpacking.
 Protip: make sure you are unable to pinch and pull your hair after the haircut.
 If you can, it's not short enough.
 - If you still want to get your first haircut in Tekong, bring $2.
 - Try to learn the difference between a [*sergeant* and an *officer*](/ranks#sir-sergeant-or-encik).
 - StarHub is usually the fastest service provider (for Tekong), followed by Singtel
+- Your first book out will be with the bag you bring on Day 1 and the assault bag.
+A medium-sized backpack or duffel bag is enough.

 ### Packing guide
 - Washing powder/liquid detergent